 While the college’s facilities services staff cleans all of the common (or public) areas of the residence halls, students are responsible for keeping their own rooms clean.
 Vacuum cleaners and limited cleaning supplies are available in each hall and may be obtained through an RA (resident assistant).
 Residents are responsible for bagging trash that accumulates in their room or apartment and disposing of such trash by depositing it in designated dumpster and recycling containers.

-Should a student become aware of a repair need in his/her room or in a common area, it should be reported to a member of the residence hall staff.
+Repair needs should be reported to a member of the residence hall staff.
 The repair will then be reported to physical plant and processed in a timely manner.